 - Treatment as equal, unique and valued individuals

 At MHS, children from the Nursery up to the Prep School attend Forest School .
-Our fully qualified, trained teachers, Moyna Edmonson in the MHS Nursery and Rebecca Reid and Issy MacNab in Pre-Prep (pictured) and both have advanced Level 3 training which involves instilling the ethos and principles of learning in the Forest School as well as implementing the safety measures needed.
+Our fully qualified, trained teachers, Moyna Edmondson, Rebecca Reid, Rachel Pay and Julie Speers all have advanced Level 3 training and Sarah Playfoot and Felicity Robinson have level 2 training which involves instilling the ethos and principles of learning in the Forest School as well as implementing the safety measures needed.

 Throughout the school, numerous opportunities are provided for reflection.
 In particular, the woodland learning area provides a natural and inspiring focal pointIndependent schools inspectorate report, june 2015